Altermagnetism of ultrathin CrSb slabs: Results

 Energy comparisons of different magnetic configurations confirm that the bulk AFM ground state is retained in this orientation (Table~\ref{tab:Ediff-slab}).
-Furthermore, the (110) slab exhibits an out-of-plane magnetic easy axis, aligned with that of the bulk, with a magnetic anisotropy energy of 0.17~meV/atom.
+Furthermore, the (110) slab exhibits an in-plane magnetic easy axis, with a magnetic anisotropy energy of -0.17~meV/atom.

-The orthorhombic Brillouin zone [Fig.~\ref{fig:slab-110-BZ}] contains the $(-M)$–$\Gamma$–$M$ high-symmetry line, along which a substantial spin splitting of $\sim$0.4~eV persists, as shown in Fig.~\ref{fig:slab-110-bandstructure}.
+The orthorhombic Brillouin zone [Fig.~\ref{fig:slab-110-BZ}] contains the $(-M)$–$\Gamma$–$M$ line, along which a robust $\sim$0.4~eV spin splitting persists while the electronic structure remains metallic, as shown in Fig.~\ref{fig:slab-110-bandstructure}.

 The magnitude of this splitting, comparable to the bulk, indicates that the exchange mechanism is fully preserved in this cut.
-Including SOC leaves the spin splitting almost unchanged, with only minor variations below 5~meV \cite{suppMat}, confirming that the AM splitting is primarily exchange-driven.
+Including SOC leaves the spin splitting almost unchanged, with only minor variations below 5~meV, as shown in the Supplementary Material \cite{suppMat}.
+This confirms that the AM splitting is primarily exchange-driven.

 Like the (100) slab, the (110) orientation breaks the bulk $C_{6}$ rotation symmetry, but it preserves both the \Mz\ and \Mxy\ spin-group symmetries of the bulk.
 These spin-group symmetries seem to preserve the AM splitting in parts of the Brillouin zone.